 financial management should be taken AFTER filing your petition.
-There is a fee associated with taking the Credit Counseling course.
+There is a fee associated with taking the Credit Counseling and financial management courses.

 6 Oversees the administration of estates and supervises trustees and other estate fiduciaries in bankruptcy cases.

 7 An individual appointed to administer the bankruptcy estate during a bankruptcy case